 The synthesized solution also opens up an opportunity for reconfigurable payloads, meaning that a RUAG converter could respond to needed changes in frequency allocations during the lifetime of the satellite, for example due to changing market conditions or even as a countermeasure to jamming.
 This would translate to a competitive advantage both to RUAG and its customers.

-Forskare vid Electrical Engineering, Kommunikationssystem, informationsteori och antenner, Communication Systems
+Forskare vid Chalmers University of Technology, Electrical Engineering, Kommunikationssystem, informationsteori och antenner, Communication Systems

 Funding Chalmers participation during 2016–2018